Read to Spark Dataframe

 Download the JARs

 This connector can be downloaded from the Maven central repository: Maven Central.
-It is available in three formats:
+The connector is available in three formats:

 • tigergraph-spark-connector-<version>.jar: The JAR file containing only the compiled classes of the connector, which does not include any dependencies.